Graylog2/documentation/pages/upgrade/graylog-2.2.rst

 Email Alarm Callback
 ====================

-In previous Graylog versions, creating an alert condition on a stream and adding an alert receiver meant that, if no alarm callback existed for that stream, Graylog would use an Email alarm callback by default.
+Previous versions of Graylog created an implicit email alarm callback if no explicit callback existed for a stream.

-Due to the extensive rework done in alerting, this behaviour has been modified to be explicit, and more consistent with other entities within Graylog: from now on **there will not be a default alarm callback**.
+Due to the extensive rework done in alerting, this behavior has been modified to be explicit, and more consistent with other entities within Graylog: from now on **there will not be a default alarm callback**.

-To easy the transition to people relying on this behaviour, we have added a migration step that will create an Email alarm callback for each stream that has alert conditions, has alert receivers, but has no associated alarm callbacks.
+To simplify the transition for people relying on this behavior, we have added a migration step that will create an email alarm callback for each stream that has alert conditions, has alert receivers, but has no associated alarm callbacks.

 Default stream/Index Sets
 =========================